 As of June 30, 2017, there were 3,141,625 options outstanding under the Company's 2007 Stock Incentive Plan.
-The 2007 Plan expired in June 2017 and there will be no future grants under this plan.
+The 2007 Plan expired in June 2017.
+Any cancellations under the 2007 Stock Incentive Plan will increase the options available under the 2017 Stock Incentive Plan as described below.

 In June 2017 the Company's shareholders approved the 2017 Stock Incentive Plan (the 2017 Plan or the Plan).
-Under the 2017 Plan, up to 2,255,000 shares of common stock may be granted to the Company's employees, officers, directors, consultants and advisors in the form of options, restricted stock awards or other stock-based awards.
+Under the 2017 Plan initially, up to 2,255,000 shares of common stock may be granted to the Company's employees, officers, directors, consultants and advisors in the form of options, restricted stock awards or other stock-based awards.
 The number of shares of common stock issuable under the Plan will be cumulatively increased annually by 4% of the outstanding shares or such lesser amount specified by the Board.
 The terms of the awards are determined by the Board, subject to the provisions of the Plan.
-Any cancellations under the 2007 Plan would increase the number of shares that could be granted under the 2017 Plan.
-As of December 31, 2017 there were 2,149,280 shares available for future issuance under the Plan.
-In January 2018, the number of shares of common stock that might be issued under the Plan was increased by 910,600 shares.
+As of December 31, 2018 there were 2,085,048 shares available for future issuance under the Plan.
+In January 2019, the number of shares of common stock that might be issued under the Plan was increased by 929,378 shares.